rkjcollab/local_ancestry_analysis/README.md

 batch_files/job_<name_of_script>.batch.
 They are largely in SLURM batch submission format, but can be run as simple bash scripts.

+Many additional details are included in the bash and batch scripts.

 ### **To Process Phased Data (WGS or Imputed)**

+This is likely the desired input data type for ultimately running LAAA fine mapping.

 1. prep_input_phased.sh